Good Samaritan Dance Academy

 Training children, teens and adults in ballet, expressive movement, character, pointe, hip hop, folk and modern dance since 1983.
 We emphasize using art and life in worship before the Creator.

 We would love to have you or your children join us for a range of different styles of dance.
 Look at our classes page to get an idea of the range of dance that is offered.
-We are always welcome new dancers and look forward to nurturing each one as a growing performer in the context of a faith based and loving community.
+We always welcome new dancers, from our congregation or the wider neighborhood, and look forward to nurturing each one as a growing performer in the context of a faith based and loving community.

 We have two full concerts a year and dancers are invited to participate in offering dance in worship at Good Samaritan from time to time.
 In recent years, we've also enjoyed taking a group to perform in Times Square, New York City.

 Email is the best way get in touch with us at: email@example.com You could also phone (610) 644-4040 x773

 Good Samaritan Dance alumni have been accepted and earned dance degrees at Palm Beach Atlantic University, Eastern University, Lancaster Bible College Musical Theater Department and YWAM School of Dance Ministries, plus others who continued dance studies and ballroom dance competition during college years.
 Our former dancers have performed with Sight and Sound Theater, Servant Stage, Roger Lee Dance Company, People's Light, SALT, contemporary companies in Moscow and Apex Dance Company.
 A talented, artistic and creative bunch, you might find GSDA alumni working in photography and art galleries, raising families, in youth ministry, marketing and law firms, administrators at non-profits, leaders at museums, managing teams at corporations, writing academic books, or accompanying classes at the Boston Ballet.